Motivation, Process and Child Development

 Babies crawl and explore every object in reach.
 Toddlers learn to walk and “cruise” haltingly and discover toys, furniture, and climbable objects.
 They investigate every accessible object and search for new sensations, sources of pleasure, and satisfaction of curiosity.
 Early climbing behavior follows predictable developmental processes – reaching, touching, rolling, pulling up, balancing, sitting, crawling, holding on, standing with support, and eventually grasping, stepping up and pulling to higher levels, walking, and running.
 This is natural and developmentally appropriate — with safety caveats.
 During early stages, the play environment should be carefully assessed for toddler safety and carefully monitored by adults.
 Unsafe objects are removed or secured from climbing and falling, and reasonably safe play materials are added – both indoors and outdoors.
 As children gain experience and development, monitoring is relaxed and new challenges are introduced.
 Risk is valued but minimized and carefully monitored as infants, toddlers, and pre-school children develop basic, rudimentary climbing skills.

 In elementary school, children employ climbing and related skills in mastering construction play, symbolic play, organized games, and pleasurable forms of work.
-During each stage they are learning new skills for thinking, exploring, and climbing.
+During each stage, they are learning new skills for thinking, exploring, and climbing.
 Neuroscience and related sciences confirm that play, including climbing, builds fitness, brains, and bodies and promotes general health across generations.
-Climbing playground equipment, trees, fences, and other objects promotes strength, confidence, vestibular stimulation, perceptual-motor skills, creativity, and neuromuscular development.
+Climbing playground equipment, trees, fences, and other objects promote strength, confidence, vestibular stimulation, perceptual-motor skills, creativity, and neuromuscular development.
 Imaginative play and associated activities, such as planning, constructing, accessing, and using dens and tree houses, engage experiential learning and executive functioning (neurological skills for mental control).
 The instinctive bond (biophilia) existing between humans and other mammals is perhaps best expressed and enriched in opportunities to play outdoors in nature.

 With experience and development children attempt to scale any object in range – indoor furniture, steps, boxes, tables, outdoor hills, fences, playground equipment, and low natural features such as logs.
-From the beginning they may stand by, observe older children climb, and appear to reflect about trying to climb equipment that older children are climbing.
+From the beginning, they may stand by, observe older children climb, and appear to reflect about trying to climb equipment that older children are climbing.
 Eventually, neophytes enter the play fray and set about to climb — one step at a time.
 In a rather clumsy way, they reach for bars, knobs, limbs, or edges to grab and step up on, and then they begin to climb one step at a time, often falling a few times before reaching the ultimate goal — the top of a deck, hill, or boulder, the handholds for an overhead bar, or the access to a slide or tunnel.
 Getting down poses yet another challenge and may require adult encouragement or assistance.
 Individual differences in children’s skill levels related to limited play experiences, excessive sedentary cyber play, excessive fear, motor and emotional disabilities, and overprotection by adults should be identified and remedied early.

 Outdoor preschool playgrounds for ages two to five are typically designed to be sequentially more complex and challenging to match the continuing development of physical skills of preschool climbers.
-For example, climbers such as overhead ladders, installed at lower height, less than 60 inches high for preschoolers versus less than 84 inches maximum for older children, installed in loose protective surfacing with resilient take-off steps results in early development of skills needed to master the more complex natural and built challenges to follow.
+For example, climbers such as overhead ladders, installed at a lower height, less than 60 inches high for preschoolers versus less than 84 inches maximum for older children, installed in loose protective surfacing with resilient take-off steps results in the early development of skills needed to master the more complex natural and built challenges to follow.
 If climbers are available and allowed by adults, three-year-old children of normal weight choose to climb and traverse (brachiate) overhead ladders.
 Only obese children are typically unable to do this.
-Failing to develop basic intuitive skills and master increasingly complex physical play and playground challenges results in negative consequences across the developmental domain.
+Failing to develop basic intuitive skills and master increasingly complex physical play and playground challenges result in negative consequences across the developmental domain.
 So what should responsible adults do?

 At home, in the neighborhood, and at school, climbing objects, natural or manufactured, should be available and time allowed for children to engage daily in free play.
 In so doing they learn what they can and can’t do, what challenges they can master, how they can avoid injury, and how to select and modify climbing experiences for fun and learning.
 During climbing and other playground activities (running, throwing, balancing, brachiating, creating, building), nerves and muscles are developed and brain circuits and cells are formed as children develop coordination, agility, strength, confidence, and motor skills such as depth and distance judgment - making climbing an efficient developmental activity.
 Free play should take place in a context of fun allowing for social exchanges with peers, game development (e.g., chase, follow the leader, make believe), and such expanded activities as building tree houses, competing with peers, play and work in nature, and accessing decks, nets, slides, climbers, trapeze bars, and tunnels.
 While play can generally be enjoyed in a safe environment, it often involves taking risks.